 Promotes the development and high standards of non-ATA training and educational programs.

-Responds to complaints of violations of ATA’s Code of Ethics and Professional Practice.
+Responds to complaints of violations of ATA’s Code of Ethics and Professional Responsibility.

 Evaluates policies and procedures to ensure they support ATA’s mission.

 Selects award winners for outstanding achievements of professional and student translators.

 Advises the Board of Directors on internal and external initiatives that specifically impact interpreters.

 Develops future leaders to create a slate of qualified candidates to stand for election.